TimPasquini/BladesInTheDarkGenerators/README.md

 a terminal argument to work correctly.

-For ease of modification of the various table contents, each table from the book is it's own .json file which gets imported as a python list.
+For ease of modification of the various table contents, each table from the book is its own .json file which gets imported as a python list.

-If the table options had more than one option for a given roll, they were split out so each is it's own entry.
+If the table options had more than one option for a given roll, they were split out so each is its own entry.

 Due to inconsistency on the tables, sometimes the output is imperfect in terms of case/tense/pronoun/etc.